How to Kill Nutsedge

 While most homeowners are familiar with broadleaf weeds, nutsedge is a different and more challenging species.
-Native to the Eastern hemisphere, the weed is not a true grass, but rather a grass-like plant called a sedge.
-Though it was first introduced to the United States in the 1850s as a potential vegetable crop, today nutsedge is best known to American gardeners and homeowners as a virulent nuisance.
-With two common varieties—yellow and purple—is considered one of the worst weeds to find in your yard.
+Native to the Eastern hemisphere, the weed is not a true grass, but a grass-like plant called a sedge.
+Though it was first introduced to the United States in the 1850s as a potential vegetable crop, today, nutsedge is best known to American gardeners and homeowners as a virulent nuisance.
+Two common varieties—yellow and purple—are considered one of the worst weeds to find in your yard.

 What Does Nutsedge Look Like?